Radioisotope thermoelectric generator: Theft

 Radioactive materials in RTGs are dangerous and can be used for malicious purposes.
 They are not useful for a genuine nuclear weapon, but still can serve in a "dirty bomb".
 The Soviet Union constructed many uncrewed lighthouses and navigation beacons powered by RTGs using strontium-90 (^{90}Sr).
 They are very reliable and provide a steady source of power.
 Most have no protection, not even fences or warning signs, and the locations of some of these facilities are no longer known due to poor record keeping.
 In one instance, the radioactive compartments were opened by a thief.
-In another case, three woodsmen in Tsalenjikha Region, Georgia found two ceramic RTG orphan sources that had been stripped of their shielding; two of the woodsmen were later hospitalized with severe radiation burns after carrying the sources on their backs.
+In another case, three woodsmen in Tsalenjikha Region, Georgia found two ceramic RTG orphan sources that had been stripped of their shielding; two of the woodsmen were later hospitalized with severe radiation burns after carrying the sources on their backs, and the third died.
 The units were eventually recovered and isolated.

 There are about 1,000 such RTGs in Russia, all of which have long since exceeded their designed operational lives of ten years.
 Most of these RTGs likely no longer function, and may need to be dismantled.
 Some of their metal casings have been stripped by metal hunters, despite the risk of radioactive contamination.
 Transforming the radioactive material into an inert form reduces the danger of theft by people unaware of the radiation hazard (such as happened in the Goiânia accident in an abandoned Cs-137 source where the caesium was present in easily water-soluble caesium chloride form).
 However, a sufficiently chemically skilled malicious actor could extract a volatile species from inert material and/or achieve a similar effect of dispersion by physically grinding the inert matrix into a fine dust.